jessesquires/JSQMessagesViewController/README.md

 		* Call `[self finishSend]` at the end of this method to animate and reset the text input view
 		* Optionally play sound effects with `[MessageSoundEffect playMessageSentSound]` or `[MessageSoundEffect playMessageReceivedSound]`
 	* `- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section`
+		* The API table view data source method that you should be familiar with
-* Present view programmatically, does not work with Storyboards
+* Present view programmatically, **does not work with Storyboards**
+* See the included Demo project `MessagesDemo.xcodeproj` for example

+## ToDo

+* Landscape mode
+* Swipe down to hide keyboard (like iOS Messages)
+* Allow text input view to resize dynamically (i.e., stretch up to top navigation bar like iOS Messages)
+* Display "To:" search field for new messages
+* "Send" images or video
+* Storyboards support

 ## Related Projects